Dharmarakshak Mahaveer Chhatrapati Sambhaji Maharaj: Critical response

 Dharmarakshak Mahaveer Chhatrapati Sambhaji Maharaj has received positive reviews from both critics and audiences, who have praised the performances, grandeur, story, writing and VFX, although some critics have criticized its lengthy runtime.

 Mudit Bhatnagar of Times Now praised the film for its visuals, sets, costumes, and strong performances, particularly the tension between Sambhaji and Aurangzeb, stating, "It offers a respectable portrayal of a legendary figure.
 While it has its flaws, it succeeds in telling an important story with heart and sincerity."
 He gave the film three stars out of five.
 In his review for Sakal, Santosh Bhingarde awarded the film four out of five stars, commending its overall execution.
 He wrote, "It seems that director Tushar Shelar has done a lot of research while presenting this heroic story.
 The important events in the life of Sambhaji Maharaj have been carefully considered.
 Maharaj's courage, his bravery and his loyalty and sacrifice have been told how inspiring it is to the present generation."
 Keerti Kadam of Cinebuster described it as "a sincere attempt to honour the legacy" and wrote, "The film’s strengths lie in its sincere attempt to honour the legacy of Chhatrapati Sambhaji Maharaj, stunning visuals, and commendable performances."
 She also pointed out its drawbacks, including "inconsistent pacing and a lack of emotional exploration, particularly in Sambhaji and Yesubai’s personal life," and rated the film 3.5 stars.

-Box office

-The film earned ₹35 lakh on its opening day.
-Over the next two days, it saw significant growth, collecting around ₹1 crore each on the second and third days.
-This brought its total for the opening weekend to ₹3 crore.
-In the following two weeks, the film earned approximately ₹6 crore–₹7 crore, maintaining a steady performance at the box office.
-As of 11 February 2025, the film has earned estimated to be between ₹11.90 crore–₹12.70 crore worldwide by the end of its eleventh week (83 days).
-It is still running in a few theatres in Pune and Mumbai.